openqasm/openqasm/source/language/directives.rst

    OPENQASM 3.0;

    // Attach billing information
-   pragma ibmq.user alice account 12345678
+   pragma ibm.user alice account 12345678

    // Assert that the QPU is healthy to run this circuit pragma ibmq.max_temp qpu 0.4